webersab/entGraph/README.md

     "java -cp lib/*:bin entailment.Util "data/release/crawl" 1>news_raw.json"

 **Step 4.3**: Extract binary relations from the input json file: Run the bash script: `prArgs.sh` (This takes about 12 hours on the servers I used with 20 threads.)
-Change the input and output address as necessary.
+Change the input and output paths as necessary inside the bash script.
 You can find `prArgs.sh` on the codalab page.

+    sh prArgs.sh

+Example input/output paths:

+* fName=news_raw.json
+* oName1=predArgs_gen.txt (binary relations with at least one Named Entity argument, which is used in our experiments).
+* oName2=predArgs_NE.txt (binary relations with two NE arguments).

 The number of threads is a parameter which might need to be changed in constants.ConstantsParsing.
 Please keep the other parameters unchanged.

-example:

-    fName=news_raw.json
-    oName1=predArgs_gen.txt (binary relations with at least one Named Entity argument, which is used in our experiments). oName2=predArgs_NE.txt (binary relations with two NE arguments).

 **Step 4.4**: Download news_linked.json and put it in folder aida.
 This is the output of NE linking (In our experiments, we used AIDALight).